Wisdom Tooth Extractions – Dallas, TX

 Gently Removing Unneeded Teeth

 Most people have four wisdom teeth located at the very back corners of their mouths.
-The wisdom teeth normally erupt far later than the rest of the teeth – typically around the ages of 17 to 25.
-That means that they often don’t have the room they need to grow, causing them to become painfully impacted underneath the gums.
+The wisdom teeth normally erupt far later than the rest of the teeth, which means they often don’t have the room they need to grow.
+This causes them to become painfully impacted underneath the gums.
 To stop the discomfort and damage that wisdom teeth can cause, call Dr. Barnett and the rest of our periodontal team to ask about wisdom tooth extractions in Dallas, TX.

 Why Choose Lincoln Park Periodontal and Dental Implant Group for Wisdom Tooth Extractions?